 Students should not bring personal or valuables items, including large sums of money, to school.
 The safety of all property and valuables remains the student's responsibility.
-The school does not accept liability for the loss of any personal property.
+The school does not accept liability for the loss of any personal property including confiscated items.
 Parents/carers should make their own insurance arrangements for items such as bicycles and mobile phones.